Hiring Help for Employers

-When you go for a job interview, or even when you are writing your resume and cover letter, do you know what your soft skills are?
+When you want to get a job or go for a job interview, or even when you are writing your resume and cover letter, do you know what your soft skills are?

 Do you know what personal qualities the employer is looking for?